neuml/txtai/docs/embeddings/configuration/vectors.md

 Set the target device.
 Supports true/false, device id, device string and torch device instance.
 This is automatically derived if omitted.

+The `sentence-transformers` method supports encoding with multiple GPUs.
+This can be enabled by setting the gpu parameter to `all`.

 ## batch
 ```yaml
 batch: int